neuralis-in/shepherd-cli/docs/cli/shell.md

 2. **JSON for scripting**: While in the shell, use `-o json` for machine-readable output you can copy.

 3. **Clear clutter**: Use `clear` to reset the screen between commands.

+4. **Find problem sessions**: Use `sessions search --has-errors` or `sessions search --evals-failed` to quickly find sessions that need attention.

+5. **Filter by environment**: Use labels to filter sessions by environment, e.g., `sessions search -l env=production`.